-Through our rigorous testing, we are able to objectively assess technologies and their benefits.
+Through rigorous testing, we're able to objectively assess technologies and their benefits.
 Learn about some of our recent projects below.

-We provide leadership on technical, economic, and policy issues associated with climate change and its impacts on SMUD and the region we serve.
-The program focuses on concepts that support our Sustainable Power Supply objective, Climate Readiness Strategy, the Water-Energy Nexus, electrification and other de-carbonization strategies.
+We provide leadership on technical, economic and policy issues associated with climate change and its impacts on SMUD and the region we serve.
+The program focuses on concepts that support our Sustainable Power Supply objective, 2030 Clean Energy Vision, the Water-Energy Nexus, electrification and other de-carbonization strategies.

-- Created and managed the SMUD Living Future Project Accelerator, including working closely with the Arch Nexus Living Building downtown – the first fully certified Living Building in CA and the first adaptive reuse project in the world.
-We continue to share information about and inspire more local participation in the International Living Future Institute’s all-electric Living Building and Community Challenges.
+- We created and managed the Living Future Project Accelerator – the first fully certified Living Building in CA and the first adaptive reuse project in the world.
+We worked closely with the Arch Nexus Living Building downtown and continue to share information and inspire more local participation in the International Living Future Institute’s all-electric Living Building and Community Challenges.

-- Completed a feasibility study of a forest health project in collaboration with the US Forest Service and proposed a long-term research effort to understand the impact of forest thinning on stream flow into SMUD’s UARP reservoirs.
+- We completed a feasibility study of a forest health project in collaboration with the US Forest Service.
+Together we proposed a long-term research effort to understand the impact of forest thinning on stream flow into SMUD’s UARP reservoirs.

-- Engaged with E3 and SMUD Business Planning staff to develop a downscaled Pathways analysis, local load impacts and load shapes to evaluate 2040 zero and near zero carbon scenarios in SMUD’s IRP process.
+- We engaged with E3 and SMUD Business Planning staff to develop a downscaled Pathways analysis, local load impacts and load shapes to evaluate 2040 zero and near-zero carbon scenarios in SMUD’s IRP process.

-- Integrating a 90kW/126kWh battery with the Grid Rabbit energy management system at the Hyatt Regency hotel downtown.
-This project will evaluate the system’s ability to provide demand-response, demand management, manage EV chargers, and provide additional grid services.
+- We integrated a 90kW/126kWh battery with the Grid Rabbit energy management system at the Hyatt Regency hotel downtown.
+This project will evaluate the system’s ability to provide demand-response, demand management, manage EV chargers and provide additional grid services.

-- Modeled the economic value of scheduling chiller dispatch for SMUD HQ’s Thermal Energy Storage system using the hourly avoided energy costs from CAISO.
+- We modeled the economic value of scheduling chiller dispatch for SMUD HQ’s Thermal Energy Storage system using the hourly avoided energy costs from CAISO.

 Recent projects and activities

-- Initiated astrategic plan and program designs to meet 9 MW storage target established and committed to the CEC in response to AB 2514.
+- We initiated a strategic plan and program designs to meet 9 MW storage target established and committed to the CEC in response to AB 2514.
 The first two programs, Commitment to Operate Residential and Commercial programs, went live in 2018.
-The Residential Energy Storage Sizing Tool is now available on the website, enabling customers to determine if energy storage is right for them.
-In addition, the Commercial and Industrial Energy Storage Sizing Tool is available for use by the Strategic Account Advisors who can run projected energy savings and program credits for customers.
+The Residential Energy Storage Sizing Tool is now available on the website for customers to determine if energy storage is right for them.
+In addition, the tool can be used by the Strategic Account Advisors to run projected energy savings and program credits for customers.

-- Partnered with the SMAQMD and three school districts to support the deployment of 29 electric school buses and matching charging stations with SMUD providing charging infrastructure support, as follows:
+- We partnered with the SMAQMD and 3 school districts to support the deployment of 29 electric school buses and matching charging stations with SMUD providing charging infrastructure support, as follows: